rsk97/Multimodal_Activity_Recognition/README.md

  	iv)  Run jupyter notebook locally (Refer https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html)

- 	v)   Run the file 'frameextractor.ipynb' using jupyter notebook first, which would generate the file 'img_ebd.npy'.
+ 	v)   Run the file 'image_embedding.ipynb' to generate the file 'img_ebd.npy'.
 This would process and extract the respective frames from the dataset and store it into the file 'img_ebd.npy'.

- 	vi)  Now Run the file 'CGM.ipynb' using jupyter notebook.
-This can be used to train the model ans test it as well.
+ 	vi)  Now run the file 'CGM.ipynb' to train/test the model.

 ##### References
     1) C. Chiu, J. Zhan, F. Zhan, &quot;Uncovering suspicious activity from partially paired and